cideM/blog/content/blog/hooks/index.md

 When hooks were first introduced, many people found them to look fairly magical.
 Especially the constraint that the order of hooks must not change across renders seemed pretty wild.
 On the other hand, getting rid of the divide between class based and functional components, and making sharing of functionality between components easier, seemed really appealing.
 That was especially true for me, since I saw them as an opportunity to stop using `recompose` for absolutely everything in our codebase at work.

 So I took one of our features and rewrote it using hooks.
-The goal was to see what using hooks feels like, what issues arise and how solutions are available, so that we're well prepared when we start using hooks throughout the entire codebase.
+The goal was to see what using hooks feels like, what issues arise and what solutions are available, so that we're well prepared when we start using hooks throughout the entire codebase.

 This post is an experience report, not a review.

 ## Creating a Timer

 To me the trickiest part of hooks is the balancing act of making sure your callbacks don't reference stale data while at the same time minimizing rerenders.
 One example that highlights this issue is creating a timer that runs every second and increases a value.
-The twist is that the user can adjust the amount by which the value is increaased, without this affecting the timer in any way.
+The twist is that the user can adjust the amount by which the value is increased, without this affecting the timer in any way.
 No slowdowns, no speedups.
 The code for this example can be found in [this repl.it](https://repl.it/@cideM/timer).

 ### Basic Building Blocks